pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 To make it clear: I'm not after fame, credits, or want to take some bounty away from @girlswhocode!
 Things like these are just disappointing and I refuse to let a vendor get away with such behavior.
-So what are my takeaways from this for free-time pro bono research (being contracted for work is an entirely different game)?
+So what are my takeaways from this for free-time pro bono research adventure?
+(Being contracted for work is an entirely different game.)

 I always believed in working with vendors to get issues fixed, but things like this makes you wonder why people hoarding exploits, doing full disclosure, or selling them have an apparently easy and prosper life.

+On a professional level I never had any problems with work and research when being contracted to to security audits.
+But as a private researcher it seems like being nice just means trouble.

 # References